Table of contents

 3. Change the Swagger / Open API serving handler

-This page is only aplicable to applications using go-coldbrew/core package and applications created by Coldbrew cookiecutter.
+This page is only applicable to applications using go-coldbrew/core package and applications created by ColdBrew cookiecutter.

 Overview

-Since Coldbrew using grpc-gateway to generate RESTful APIs, the generated Swagger / Open API specification is based on the grpc-gateway’s Open API specification documentation.
+Since ColdBrew uses grpc-gateway to generate RESTful APIs, the generated Swagger / Open API specification is based on the grpc-gateway’s Open API specification documentation.

 Adding OpenAPI annotations to your APIs